 All other board members, with the exception of local affiliate liaison representatives, are appointed by the president and may serve three-year terms or longer as designated by the president and board of directors.

-All members of the SCCTE Board of Directors are required to be members in good standing with the South Carolina Council of Teachers of English and the National Council of Teachers of English prior to election and appointment, or must apply for membership in these organizations by the next exeutive board meeting.
+All members of the SCCTE Board of Directors are required to be members in good standing with the South Carolina Council of Teachers of English and the National Council of Teachers of English prior to election and appointment or must apply for membership in these organizations by the next executive board meeting.